 You don't even need a reason or a receipt.
-If you're not 100% totally pleased and impressed then you get an instant refund.
+If you're not 100% totally pleased and impressed then you get an instant refund; simple as that.
 We honor a 60 day no questions asked money-back guarantee that's enforced by ClickBank, a neutral third party.

 There's absolutely no risk in trying it.